xincoder/GRIP/README.md

 # GRIP

-This repository is the code of [GRIP: Graph-based Interaction-aware Trajectory Prediction](https://arxiv.org/abs/1907.07792) on the [Baidu Apollo Trajectory dataset](http://apolloscape.auto/trajectory.html#).
+This repository is the code of [GRIP++: Enhanced Graph-based Interaction-aware Trajectory Prediction for Autonomous Driving](https://arxiv.org/abs/1907.07792) on the Baidu Apollo Trajectory dataset.
+GRIP++ is an enhanced version of our [GRIP: Graph-based Interaction-aware Trajectory Prediction](https://ieeexplore.ieee.org/abstract/document/8917228).

 ___
 ### License